satya-das/cib/README.md

 [The rest of the details of CIB architecture can be understood with examples.](examples)

+## CIB Architecture Detail
+Details of CIB architecture is explained with various examples.
+Please see [Examples](examples) to know the details.

 # Building CIB
 ## Get the source